microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 <h4>Azure Portal</h4>

-   In Azure portal you are going to add a user with licenses PowerApps, Power Automate and Microsoft Teams Exploratory.
+   In Azure portal you are going to add a user with licenses PowerApps, Power Automate.
 Please follow below steps.

    1. Login into Azure Portal and go to Azure Active directory.